Training courses

 • Up to 15 months of advanced modelling and analysis work within participants’ organisations

 The program aims to equip participants with the skills and knowledge to apply advanced modelling techniques in real-world scenarios, fostering a data-driven and informed decision-making culture within participating organisations.
+The programe is supported by the NHS Digital Academy.

 What this course will cover